 Is the name of the component to be inserted enclosed in single quotation marks.
-See Arguments for Use With Date and Time Functions on page 375 for a list of valid components.

 Is the numeric value to be inserted for the requested component, the name of a numeric field that contains the value, or an expression that returns the value.